 The main door was… impressive.
 It had chains on chains attached to it, and there was another garland attached to the wooden rooftop above it, even larger than the first one!
 I couldn’t understand: why the doors?
 Those could be awesome embellishments for the windows, but there was no reason to decorate so much a door that was meant to be kept shut.

 Something moved again, right behind me.
 I jumped, scared to death, but again there was no one.
 As I cooled off, though, I saw a small wooden door with as many ornaments as the main door, if not even more.
 It had to lead to a storage area, because it was smaller than the other ones.

 Hesitantly, I approached it: behind some pebbles, I noticed a security latch.
 It was closed.
-Weird, I thought, but I suspect that the noises I had heard came from in there.
+Weird, I thought, but I suspected that the noises were coming from in there.
 I knocked.
 No response, no sound.
 I unlocked the door and slowly opened it.

 It was dark, and the afternoon light was poor.
 First, I saw shelves on the back, full of jars and unlit candles.
 There were a broomstick, some glass bottles, a couple of wooden crates—and then I saw it.

 A child was standing in the back of the room, perfectly still, staring at me.
 I screamed and jumped back, unable to realize what I had seen.
 What the hell!
 He kept standing there, motionless.

 “Uh… Hi”, I said.
 He was younger than me, and shorter too.
 He had red hair, and his eyes were… definitely peculiar.
 How can I explain?
 They just seemed not suitable for a kid.
 They looked like both adult and wild.